DataONEorg/describedata/README.md

 describedata
 ============

-This is a repository for personal work relating to metadata and data interoperability.
+This is a repository for work relating to metadata and data interoperability, particularly for metadata schema and tools used by DataONE.